muzso/pdfgen4vcman/README.md

 All development and testing was done solely on Linux (Ubuntu) so on any other platform YMMV.

-If you encounter a bug, open a GH issue.
+If think you encounter a bug, run the application again with `debug` log level and see if there's a plausible explanation for the issue.
+If you've confirmed that the problem is in `pdfgen4vcman`, open a GH issue.
 If you have an idea for a fix, pull requests are welcome.

 This application is strictly a hobby project (I maintain it in my free time), thus I don't make any promises on deadlines for bugfixes, new features, review of GH issues and PRs.